 The need is more significant than ever before for long-term nursing home care.
 Meeting California’s eligibility requirements can be a long and complex series of providing documents, answering questionnaires, having assessments and reviews, and filling out and filing forms.
 The scope of the project can be overwhelming.

 I hope you found this article helpful.
 To get to your best outcome, don’t wait.
 Proactive planning with an elder law attorney will help you understand and address all criteria you need to act and succeed.
-Please contact me today at 833-677-3737 to schedule a free consultation to discuss your legal matters.
+Please contact us today at 877-585-1885to schedule a free consultation to discuss your legal matters.

 Thanks for reading.